 Fry on medium heat for the best result.

 Do not use lean fish otherwise, they will become too dry.

-These also taste great with Mayonnaise, Ketchup, or Dahi Chutney.
+These also taste great with Mayonnaise, Tomato Ketchup, or Dahi Chutney.

 You can marinate the fingers and store them in the fridge for about 2 hours.
-The time you want to serve, coat them with flour, bread crumbs, and deep fry.
+The time you want to serve, coat them with flour, and bread crumbs, and deep fry them.
 Serve hot with your favorite dip.